bitnami/charts/TESTING.md

 * Health checks
 * Resilience check (needed for all assets that require high availability (eg. databases))

 #### Static analysis

 Static analysis is needed for all assets.

 * [Trivy](https://github.com/aquasecurity/trivy)
 * Helm lint

+***NOTE***: Health checks, resilience checks, Trivy and Helm lint are specified using actions based on the Helm chart need.
+The action will be the same for every chart.
+Cypress and Goss tests need to be tailored per application under test.

 ## Test acceptance criteria